apace100/origins-docs/docs/types/item_condition_types.md

 # Item Condition Types

-Item Condition Types operate on an `ItemStack`.
-These are available to power/condition types that provides an `item_condition` object field.
+Item Condition Types operate on a combination of `World` and `ItemStack`, allowing to evaluate not only the stack of items, but also access the world for certain things, like accessing the recipe manager of the world (which is used by the [Smeltable (Item Condition Type)](item_condition_types/smeltable.md)).

 ### List